rjsvkfdl91/NewsApp-New-version/README.md

 ## News API and Libraries
   - http://newsapi.org

-  <ul>The app uses third party libraries such as:
+  <ul>I used third party libraries for this app such as:

      - Picasso for easily fetching images from URL's.
      - Retrofit2 to fetch data.